fullstack-development/developers-roadmap/frontend/junior-1/css.md

          * `background-color`
          * `background`
    * Gradients
       * What does the `linear-gradient` function do?
-How is it declared?
+How is it used?
       * What does the `radial-gradient` function do?
-How is it declared?
+How is it used?
    * Animation
       * What is `@keyframes`?
 What is it for?
 How is it set?
       * What do the following properties do and what values they have: